Hey mum CFOs!

 I’m not going to lead you on here.
 According to my research, you should invest in a house over a unit.

-There’s quite a few reasons why I think this is the best option.
+There are quite a few reasons why I think this is the best option.

 The most obvious point here is that land is what goes up in value over time, not the actual building.
 In fact, everything but the land depreciates over time!
 If you purchase a unit or apartment, you own very little land compared to if you’d purchase a house on its own independent block.